FASEB-DataWorks/DataWorks-Prize/README.md

 # Promoting a culture of data sharing and reuse

 The DataWorks!
-Catalyst Prize recognizes excellence, amplifies best practices, and rewards teams for integrating data sharing and re-use into their research processes.
+Catalyst Prize recognizes excellence, amplifies best practices, and rewards teams for integrating data sharing and reuse into their research processes.
 By showcasing excellence and augmenting incentives with a substantial prize, FASEB will create deep community engagement around  data sharing and reuse practices - in research process, training, and promotion processes.

 *Eligibility:* Research groups in biomedical and biological sciences are invited to self-nominate.
 Groups must have at least one person affiliated with a FASEB member society.
 Nominations and application review criteria will support FASEB’s diversity, equity, accessibility, and inclusion goals.